 How Do I Prevent Termites?

 If you’re in NJ, PA, MD, or DE home or business is already built, you can remove all wood that lies along the foundation.
 You should also remove anything else termites like to eat such as cardboard, paper, mulch, or any plant-based product.
 This way, you are removing the “bridge” from the ground to your house.
-Termite control experts at Viking Pest recommend keeping plants and mulch away from the edges of your home will also help deter an infestation.
+Termite treatment experts at Viking Pest recommend keeping plants and mulch away from the edges of your home will also help deter an infestation.
 To remove potential water sources, fix leaky faucets and any leaks in your basement or roof.